oluwaseyiaaron/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-task: To print workind directory
+1-task: To list the content of a direcory